bluerface/public-nc-nutshell-front/README.md

 ### Deployment
 1. checkout a throwaway branch
+2. check config files
-2. `$ npm run build`
+3. `$ npm run build`
-3. remove bundle.js from the .gitignore
+4. remove bundle.js from the .gitignore
+5. remove the test script from package json to avoid the precommit hook failure
-3. commit your changes
+5. commit your changes
-4. `$ git push heroku branchname:master`
+6. `$ git push heroku branchname:master`